Loading...

 2 min read

-DuckDuckGo's new AI image filter is a response to growing frustration as a wave of synthetic pictures online bury genuine images.
-Many users voiced concerns they could no longer reliably find authentic results, echoing debates about the quality and trustworthiness of online content.
+DuckDuckGo's new AI image filter is a response to growing frustration as a wave of synthetic pictures online buries genuine images.
+Many users expressed concern that they could no longer reliably find authentic results, echoing debates over the quality and trustworthiness of online content.

 Did you know?